 COM 332.
-Broadcast Journalism Research, Writing, On-Air.
+Writing and Reporting for Broadcast and Digital Media.
 3 Credit Hours.

-This course gives students hands-on learning and experience creating television news content.
-Course assignments are filmed in the television studio, but with an emphasis on the "nontechnical" aspects of broadcast journalism.
-Specifically, students learn the communication skills that producers and reporters use when researching and writing news stories, conducting interviews, and delivering news live on the air.
+This course gives students hands-on learning and experience creating broadcast and digital news content.
+Course assignments are filmed in the television studio, but with an emphasis on the "nontechnical" aspects of electronic journalism.
+Specifically, students learn the communication skills that producers and reporters use when researching and writing news stories, conducting interviews, and delivering news live on the air or via the Internet.
 This course is also recommended for those with an interest in public relations, or for those who simply want to sharpen their writing and presentation skills.
-Prerequisites: Sophomore Standing